 Our company culture is anything but boring.
 It’s not uncommon to see me practicing an air golf swing or a door frame pull-up in the middle of a conversation.
 (It helps me concentrate.)
 Neither is it uncommon to see me wearing noise canceling headphones with my feet propped up working on a project in my office or for me to attend a client meeting wearing a sport jacket and flat-billed cap.
 These snapshots reflect on our company culture as a whole.
 Whether it’s a Facebook live video of our interoffice salsa eating competition or a spontaneous rap performance about how Santa runs the North Pole, our company culture reflects who I am as a person: predictable in my unpredictability.

 Company culture makes a big difference to highly recruitable new hires.
-We want to be the company that has a waiting list of people who want to work with us because it means we get to work alongside the best people.
-Instead of settling for what other companies passed over, we can pick qualified people who fit within our culture.
+I want to be the company that has a waiting list of people who want to work with us because it means I get to work alongside the best people.
+Instead of settling for what other companies passed over, I can pick qualified people who fit within our culture.
 (We can train people and develop raw talent.
 It’s harder to train people to fit a culture.
 We opt for fit over talent.)
-You can’t completely define the culture on your own.
-You need to lead from the front but the people you put in place need to want to go where you are leading.
-This is why fit is so important to us.

 Don’t take yourself too seriously